thehackerwithin/berkeley/docs/_posts/GitTutorial-brief.md

 Now, since this is likely the first time you're creating a Git repo, you may want to set up some Git configurations.
 Feel free to skip this step (it is optional) but if you don't do it now, Git will likely ask you for this information repeatedly in the future.

 ```
-$ git config --global user.name "Oski Bear"
+$ git config --global user.name "OskiBear"
 $ git config --global user.email "oski@berkeley.edu"
 $ git config --global core.editor /usr/bin/nano
 ```
 Don't worry, you can change this information later.
 It is stored in the hidden `.git/config` file that appears in whichever directory you ran `git init`.
+You can also use `git config --list` to print all of the configuration options for easy viewing.

-If you already have a GitHub account, it is best to use the same email for both Git and that account.
+If you already have a GitHub account, it is best to use the same username and email for both Git and that account.
 Additionally, if you have a preffered editor (vim, emacs, sublime, etc.), feel free to use that instead of nano as your default.

 First off, we'll make a very simple program.
 Open a new file called `hello.sh` and add the following inside: